 Garden and Trail Volunteers are needed to keep our native gardens and trail systems maintained.
 Tasks vary and may include weeding, mulching, pruning, and planting.
 The work will vary seasonally, and individuals or groups are welcome.

-Citizen Science Volunteers support Mitchell Lake and the broader conservation community by performing real scientific fieldwork.
+Community Science Volunteers support Mitchell Lake and the broader conservation community by performing real scientific fieldwork.
 Current projects on-site include Monarch tracking and butterfly surveys, nest box monitoring, invasive plant species identification and removal, and biological surveying.
-Citizen Scientists usually work in small teams while collecting habitat data.
+Community Scientists usually work in small teams while collecting habitat data.

 Special Event Volunteers